nguyenbinhanltv/svelte-tetris/README.md

 ## Development Challenge

 I got the inspiration from the same but different [Tetris game built with Vue][vue].
-To not reinvented the wheel, I started to look at Vue code and thought it would be very identical to Angular.
+To not reinvented the wheel, I started to look at Vue code and thought it would be very identical to Svelte.
 But later on, I realized a few catches:

 - The Vue source code was written a few years ago with pure JS.
 I could find several problems that the compiler didn't tell you.
 Such as giving `parseInt` a number.
 It is still working though, but I don't like it.
 - There was extensive use of `setTimeout` and `setInterval` for making animations.
 I rewrote all of the animation logic using RxJS.
 You will see the detail below.
 - The brain of the game also used `setTimeout` for the game loop.
 It was not a problem, but I was having a <u>hard time</u> understanding the code on some essential elements: how to render the piece to the UI, how the calculation makes sense with XY axis.
-In the end, I changed all of the logic to a proper functional way using TypeScript, based on [@angular-tetris][angular].
+In the end, I changed all of the logic to a proper functional way using TypeScript, based on [@trungk18/angular-tetris][angular].

 ### Tetris Core